-Marble Canyon is a popular experience in Kootenay National Park, BC, Canada.
+Marble Canyon is a popular experience in Kootenay National Park, British Columbia, Canada.

 There is ample evidence of the 2003 forest fire, which burned 40 days and consumed 170 square KMs, as the hike proceeds into Prospectors Valley beginning near the surface level of Tokumm Creek.
 The hike ascends on well constructed steps to paved path along the top of Marble Canyon.